harryho/esx-ds-algo/README.md

 ## Features

-* The repository is implemented with ES6 features instead of Vallina JS.
+* The repository is implemented with ES6 features instead of Vanilla JS.
 * Test comes with Mocha, Chai, Istanbul.

 ## Build & Test